 To complete an application, please submit a cover letter, CV, writing sample, and research proposal (3 pages max) discussing your relevant expertise, the questions you will address, and an explanation of the approach you will take in conducting this research project (including methodology and timeline).
+In your cover letter, please include whether you propose to conduct this research during Fall 2017 or Spring 2018.

-Proposals are due by October 15th 2017.
+Proposals are due by August 15th 2017.
 Please send to: cagr@usc.edu.